Tuesday, October 15, 2024

 Wildebeest crossing the river.

 It was now nearly mid-afternoon and we were starving.
 We returned to the Coffee Lodge to enjoy another buffet lunch in the garden under the shade trees.
-We spent the rest of the day relaxing in an attempt to shake off the still lingering jet lag, repacking in preparation for the flight to Serengeti Nstional Park, and of course eating dinner.
+We spent the rest of the day relaxing in an attempt to shake off the still lingering jet lag, repacking in preparation for the flight to Serengeti National Park, and of course eating dinner.
 A major theme of this trip so far had been all of the outstanding food.

 We turned in early.
 Joseph promised he would pick us up bright and early the following morning for the trip to nearby Arusha Airport and the beginning of our safari.
 That is the topic of the next post.